 In very rare cases, phenobarbital can affect the bone marrow, stopping the production of blood cells.
 This is a serious adverse effect that occurs in the first year of treatment, and dogs that develop it cannot receive phenobarbital again.

 Phenobarbital Not Effective

 Phenobarbital for dogs will not always prevent seizures altogether, but it will usually reduce the frequency of them.
 If a dog that is prone to seizures only has one seizure a month, then that will be considered by a vet to be an indication that phenobarbital is managing the problem adequately.

 However, some people report “my dog is on phenobarbital and still having seizures”.
 Others report that phenobarbital was effective at first, but their dogs have started to have more seizures over time.
 Veterinarians will introduce other drugs to complement phenobarbital if this happens.
 This is yet another reason one might consider an alternative or adjunctive therapy to phenobarbital.

 Phenobarbital used to be a relatively cheap treatment for seizures in dogs, but in recent years the price has increased dramatically, making the long-term treatment of dogs with seizures too costly for some pet owners to afford.

-Many vets have now taken to giving out prescriptions rather than providing the drug themselves in order for pet owners can try to find the cheapest legitimate and legal source of the drug.
+Many vets have now taken to giving out prescriptions rather than providing the drug themselves in order for pet owners to try to find the cheapest legitimate and legal source of the drug.

 Sadly, the rising costs of prescribed drugs for dogs has led to many people opting for euthanasia for their pets, simply because they can’t afford the cost of long-term medication for their dogs.